 Burkhard Jung has been the Mayor of the City of Leipzig since 2006.
-Additionally he has been Vice-president of the Association of German Cities; Vice-president of the Association of Saxon Cities and Municipalities; Chairman of the Supervisory Board of Sparkasse Leipzig; Chairman of the Supervisory Board of the Leipzig Trade Fair Organisation and Leipzig Utilities and Transport Organisation; Chairman of the Bach Archive Leipzig Foundation; Chairman of the Board of Trustees of the International Felix Mendelssohn-Bartholdy Foundation and the Peaceful Revolution Foundation; Chairman of the Board of the Foundation for Innovation and Technology Transfer, and Member of the Executive Committee of EUROCITIES, the major European cities network.
+Additionally he has been President of the Association of German Cities; Vice-president of the Association of Saxon Cities and Municipalities; Chairman of the Supervisory Board of Sparkasse Leipzig; Chairman of the Supervisory Board of the Leipzig Trade Fair Organisation and Leipzig Utilities and Transport Organisation; Chairman of the Bach Archive Leipzig Foundation; Chairman of the Board of Trustees of the International Felix Mendelssohn-Bartholdy Foundation and the Peaceful Revolution Foundation; Chairman of the Board of the Foundation for Innovation and Technology Transfer, and Member of the Executive Committee of EUROCITIES, the major European cities network.
 In 2014 Burkhard Jung was awarded the Order of Merit of the Republic of Poland and the Medal of Honour of the Russian Orthodox Church.